Optimizing Area Under the Curve Measures via Matrix Factorization for Predicting Drug-Target Interaction with Multiple Similarities: Introduction

-Area under the precision recall curve (AUPR) and area under the receiver operating characteristic curve (AUC) are two crucial threshold-independent evaluation metrics in DTI prediction~\cite{Schrynemackers2013OnNetworks}, where the threshold for whether to biologically validate a drug-target pair or not is decided by medicinal experts.
-AUPR severely penalizes highly ranked non-interacting pairs~\cite{Davis2006TheCurves}, encouraging the top part of the prediction list to contain more interacting pairs, which is crucial to the efficiency of further {\it in vitro} experiments.
-On the other hand, AUC that emphasizes minimizing the number of lower ranked interacting pairs is also important for DTI prediction, because the low ranked pairs are usually excluded from experimental verification, which leads to undiscovered drugs and drug side-effects~\cite{Pliakos2020Drug-targetReconstruction}.
+Furthermore, area under the precision-recall curve (AUPR) and area under the receiver operating characteristic curve (AUC) are two crucial threshold-independent evaluation metrics in DTI prediction~\cite{Schrynemackers2013OnNetworks}, where the threshold for whether to biologically validate a drug-target pair or not is decided by medicinal experts.
+AUPR severely penalizes highly ranked non-interacting pairs~\cite{Davis2006TheCurves}, encouraging the top part of the prediction list to contain more interacting pairs, which is crucial for the efficiency of further {\it in vitro} experiments.
+AUC on the other hand, emphasizes minimizing the number of lower ranked interacting pairs, which is also important for DTI prediction, because the low ranked pairs are usually excluded from experimental verification, leading to undiscovered drugs and drug side-effects~\cite{Pliakos2020Drug-targetReconstruction}.

-Due to the importance of AUPR and AUC, optimizing these two metrics is expected to lead to better DTI prediction performance.
+Due to the importance of AUPR and AUC, optimizing these two metrics is expected to lead to better DTI prediction results.
 Although a few methods directly optimizing AUC (or ranking loss) do exist, they only work for limited settings, such as predicting interactions between candidate drugs and a specific target~\cite{Golkov2020DeepFunctions} or a fixed set of targets~\cite{Peska2017Drug-targetApproach}.
 However, important practical applications, such as drug repositioning, require identifying the interactions of existing drugs with novel targets~\cite{Chen2018MachinePrediction}.
 In addition, to the best of our knowledge, there is no DTI prediction method for optimizing AUPR.

 MF, initially designed for recommendation systems, has been successfully applied to DTI prediction.
 Nevertheless, the square loss~\cite{Zheng2013CollaborativeInteractions} and logistic loss~\cite{Liu2016NeighborhoodPrediction} are mostly used in existing MF methods for DTI prediction.
 There are two MF approaches for the recommendation task that optimize user-based area under the curve metrics~\cite{Shi2012TFMAP:Recommendation,dhanjal2015auc}.
 However, they cannot be applied to DTI prediction, because they fail to handle the cold start issue present in DTI prediction~\cite{Pahikkala2015TowardPredictions} and their user-based metrics are unable to fully capture the information of the interaction matrix.